-School Council -Led by the Rights Respecting Ambassadors.
+School Council -Led by the Rights Respecting Ambassadors, who meet every Monday.
 See the School Council page.

 Justice League - Children from year 5 have been trained to use the restorative justice wheel on the playground.
 The Justice League liasie with staff to ensure all children are having an enjoyable lunchtime experience.